Analysis | The new politics of the new pandemic

 Since vaccination is by now deeply intertwined with politics — to the point that former president Donald Trump has faced blowback from his base for encouraging boosters — omicron’s apparent improved ability to evade immunity protections seems to have increased the number of vaccinated people getting infected.
 (The use of “seems” and “apparent” reflects two realities: the limits to data collection on the virus and the slow pace at which that data accrues.)
 The result?
 Occasional crowing about the futility of being vaccinated, crowing that ignores the role of vaccination in decreasing worst-case scenarios.

 Fox News’s Tucker Carlson has gone further, suggesting on his show that vaccine boosters actually increase the chance you’ll get infected.
 Predictably, this has no foundation in fact, with Carlson completely misinterpreting a non-peer-reviewed study looking at infection rates.
 The researchers found higher infection rates from omicron in people who had been vaccinated relative to delta infection rates.
-So it wasn’t Ms. Vaxed getting infected more often than Mr. Unvaxed; it was Ms. Boosted being multiple times more likely to be infected by omicron than delta because omicron is better at evading immunity protections.
+So it wasn’t Ms. Vaxxed getting infected more often than Mr. Unvaxxed; it was Ms. Boosted being multiple times more likely to be infected by omicron than delta because omicron is better at evading immunity protections.
 That multiple was higher for someone boosted than for an unvaccinated person because the unvaccinated person was a lot more likely to be infected by delta.
 The paper even says that the researchers “found an increased transmission for unvaccinated individuals, and a reduced transmission for booster-vaccinated individuals, compared to fully vaccinated individuals.”

 But, you know.
 Tucker Carlson.